SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

     C. filename_Aligned

-4. Start the command line using GitBash.
+4. Start the command line using GitBash (or whatever else you prefer).

-5. It might be handy to be able to define variables, for example for the paths to the difference programs and files so that these do not have te be entered each time.
+5. It might be handy to be able to define variables, for example for the paths to the difference programs and files so that these do not have te be entered every single time.
 For this start with the command:

 **`#!/bin/bash`**.

-6. Define the following variables (when using git bash, copy and paste the commands using `shift+Ins`):
+6. Define the following variables.
+(When using git bash, copy and paste the commands using `shift+Ins`.
+Remember to first alter the respective variables given below to the paths and filenames in your computer):

     A. Path to the folder containing the .fastq file(**`pathdata='/C/Users/gregoryvanbeek/Desktop/Cerevisiae_WT2_Seqdata_Michel2017/'`**).